ChrisMuga/php-study/README.md

     fetches the student details using their IDs and renders them to the edit form. utilizes get_student method in the __ Mysql __ class.

+        The edit button triggers the update method in the Mysql class, that fetches the $_POST array and makes respective updates on the
+        fields.
+        Indexing is by ID.